 I read an article about the difference between coaching and therapy and thought it offered a great description of what therapy is: "'Therapy can be an interpersonal laboratory,' Dr. Spiegel said...'It's a way of working with cognition, emotion and interpersonal relationships in a way that helps you manage your emotions and learn to see it in a different perspective.'
 In other words, you don't have to go through a huge life event or trauma to benefit from therapy.
 Talking with a professional allows you to get a sense of how you appear to other people, helps you get feedback on whatever you're feeling and offers insight on how those emotions are affecting your everyday life."

 You can read more here

-There is no clear answer for this.
-Therapy can be used on a short term basis or long term basis.
+There is no clear answer for this. counseling can be used on a short term basis or long term basis.
 It depends on your needs and your progress toward treatment goals.

 What state are you licensed in?

-I am licensed in the state of New York and.
-New Jersey.
-You must reside in NY or NJ to receive services.
+I am licensed in the state of New York.
+You must reside in NY to receive counseling services.
 Coaching is available for anyone throughout the country.

 Do you accept insurance?